 The big 3 (plus jQuery)

-The three biggest players on the JS landscape in 2021 are Angular, React and Vue.
+The three biggest players on the JS landscape are Angular, React and Vue.
 These are built on the model–view–viewmodel (or MVVM) architecture, and changes synchronize and appear instantly in the view.
 Alongside the big three, we also need to mention jQuery, which is very common and used in specific cases.

 - Released September 14, 2016